v-iashin/video_features/docs/models/resnet.md

     --device_ids 0 2 \
     --video_paths ./sample/v_ZNVhz7ctTq0.mp4 ./sample/v_GGSY1Qvo990.mp4
 ```
-If you would like to save the features, use `--on_extraction save_numpy` – by default, the features are saved in `./output/` or where `--output_path` specifies.
+If you would like to save the features, use `--on_extraction save_numpy` (or `save_pickle`) – by default, the features are saved in `./output/` or where `--output_path` specifies.
 In the case of frame-wise features, besides features, it also saves timestamps in ms and the original fps of the video into the same folder with features.
 ```bash
 python main.py \
     --feature_type resnet50 \